Kids’ Books set in New York City

 New York for Kids: 25 Big Apple Sites to Color by Patricia J. Wynne Dover Coloring books are my favorite as they are clean and easy to color, but very accurate drawings of historical and cultural sights.
 Get the crayons or colored pencils out and color with the kids!
 Great way to pass the time on a long plane or car trip on your way to the big apple.

 Wildlife of New York: A Five-Borough Coloring Book by Shannon Lee Connors This is not the ordinary coloring book for local sights.
 This includes the every day part of New York like parks also.
 Included are the surprising numbers of wildlife you can find in the urban jungle.
 Kids who love animals will find this the perfect daydreaming tool.
-Written for all ages though best for kids for 10+ because of fine motor skills needed for the small details.
+Written for all ages though best for kids for 10+ because of the fine motor skills needed for the small details.
 Length: 60 pages.

 Kids’ Books set in New York City: Read About Ellis Island